NicoHalasz/FormulaOne/README.md

 # FormulaOne

-Issue withscrolling on home page
+Issue with scrolling on home page